 Fig 4.
-TsMHCII increased elimination effect of immune system in vitro and was correlated with good prognosis.
-A).
+TsMHCII increased the elimination effect of immune cells in vitro, and increased expression of tsMHCII correlated with good prognosis in patients with PTC.
+B).
 Western blot analysis of tsMHCII in BCPAP and K1 cells after transfection with siCIITA.
-B) Real-time PCR analysis of CIITA in BCPAP and K1 cells after transfection with siCIITA.
-C) In vitro cytotoxicity assays of PBL to BCPAP and K1 cells after pre-treatment with PLX4032 or combined with siCIITA transfection.
-D) INF-γ produced by CD4+ Tcells were analyzed after co-culture with BCPAP or K1 cells that have been treated with PLX4032 or combined with siCIITA transfection.
-E) In vitro cytotoxicity assays of PBL to BRAFV600E over-expressing TPC1 cells.
-F) INF-γ produced by CD4+ Tcells were analyzed after co-culture with BRAFV600E over-expressing TPC1 cells.
+C) Real-time PCR analysis of CIITA in BCPAP and K1 cells after transfection with siCIITA.
+A) In vitro cytotoxicity assays of peripheral blood leukocytes (PBL) to BCPAP and K1 cells after pre-treatment with PLX4032 or combined with siCIITA transfection.
+D) Extracellular INF-γ produced by CD4+ T-cells in co-culture with BCPAP or K1 cells pre-treated with PLX4032 or combined with siCIITA transfection.
+E) In vitro cytotoxicity assays of PBL against TPC1 cells overexpressing BRAFV600E with corresponding response in F) INF-γ produced by CD4+ T-cells.
 G) Representative immunohistochemical staining of tsMHCII and CD4 in PTC specimens.
-The expression of tsMHCII was remarkably associated with high CD4 Tcell infiltration.
-H) Kaplan-Meier analyses for PTC patients according to the staining status of tsMHCII.
-TIMER web tool analysis reveals I) the association between tsMHCII and CD4 Tcell, CD8 Tcell and Bcell infiltration and J) survival for patients with thyroid carcinoma according to the mRNA levels of HLA-DQA1, HLA-DRA and HLA-DPA1.
+The expression of tsMHCII was remarkably associated with high CD4 T-cell infiltration.
+H) Kaplan-Meier analyses of patients with PTC according to staining status of tsMHCII.
+Association analysis of tsMHCII expression by immune cell type with the TIMER web tool analysis revealed I) a positive association between tsMHCII and CD4+ T-cell, CD8+ T-cell, and B-cell infiltration and J) survival in patients with thyroid carcinoma.

 Fig 5.
 PLX4032 combined with anti-PD-1 treatment offers durable therapeutic response.
-A) In vitro cytotoxicity assays of PBL to BCPAP and K1 cells after pre-treatment with PLX4032 or combined with anti-PD-1 antibody Nivolunab (20ug/ml).
-B) INF-γ produced by CD4+ Tcells were analyzed after co-culture with BCPAP or K1 cells that have been treated with PLX4032 or combined with Nivolunab .
-C) Therapy protocol for spontaneous thyroid cancer in transgenic mice.
+A) In vitro cytotoxicity assays of PBL to BCPAP and K1 cells after pre-treatment with PLX4032, anti-PD-1 antibody (Nivolunab, 20 µg/ml), or combination PLX4032 and Nivolunab for X hours .
+B) INF-γ produced by CD4+ T-cells were analyzed after co-culture with BCPAP or K1 cells that have been treated with PLX4032, Nivolunab, or combination treatment of PLX4032 with Nivolunab .
+C) Therapy protocol for spontaneous thyroid cancer generated in transgenic mice.
 D) Representative images of dissected mouse thyroid tumors after different therapies.
 E) Tumor weight of each group.
-F) Tumor immune-profiles after the combined therapy.
-The heatmap showed fold-changes compared to vehicle+α-IgG.
-G) Representative HE and immunohistochemical staining of tsMHCII in mouse tumor specimens.
+F) Tumor immune profiles after single and combined therapy regimens in transgenic mice depicted by heatmap of fold-changes compared to vehicle+α-IgG treatment (control).
+G) Representative hematoxylin and eosin staining and IHC staining of tsMHCII expression in mouse tumor specimens.

 Fig 6.
 Schematic model of oncogenic BRAF-dependent regulation of tsMHCII.
 Our data show that BRAFV600E downregulates tsMHCII expression via the TGF-β1/SMAD3 pathway in PTCs.
-BRAF inhibitor up-regulates tsMHCII level so as to increase the elimination effect of immune system and the response to anti-PD-1 antibody treatment.
+BRAF inhibitor treatment up-regulates tsMHCII level to increase tumor cell elimination by the immune system and enhance the response to anti-PD-1 antibody treatment.